luclaire03/texashealth20.github.io/README.md

 # Texanshealth
 GWC SIP at JPMorgan-Chase, Houston 2019

-Final Project by Deborah, Ahlena, and Claire
+Final Project by Debora, Ahlena, and Claire